- About PSI

 For about ten years, this theory was extremely controversial.
 However, compelling evidence has accumulated to support the theory.

 There are now many lines of evidence to prove that a relatively large impact happened 65 My ago.

 Later calculations (especially by Jay Melosh at the University of Arizona) indicated that for the first few hours after the impact, rocky debris would have fallen back into the high atmosphere, creating a storm of glowing fireballs in the sky.
-The radiant energy from these would have heated the surface to boiling temperatures for some minutes.
-In the oceans, sea creatures would have been buffered from effects in the first hours.
-There was probably not enough heat input to cause lakes and oceans to boil (because of the subsurface cool waters), but plankton on the surface might have died out over the weeks of darkness, decreasing the food supply for small fish, which affected the bigger fish, and so on.
-On the land, the radiant heat pulse from the sky probably would have killed many animals and plants, even far from the impact.
-In regions of heavy rainstorms or snowstorms, however, these organisms would have survived the first few hours in pockets of almost undisturbed life, but would later find the surrounding food chain disrupted.
+The radiant energy from these would have heated the surface to boiling temperatures for some minutes, and would have been enough to kill many animals and plants on the surface.
+However, in regions of heavy rainstorms or snowstorms, these organisms would have survived the first few hours.
+Sea creatures would have been buffered from effects in the first hours, but plankton on the surface might have died out over the weeks of darkness, decreasing the food supply for small fish, which affected the bigger fish, and so on.

 These examples show how hard it is to predict the exact effects of the impact.
 Many species who lived on the surface (such as dinosaurs) might have been decimated in hour or weeks.
 Species who lived in burrows, or hibernated (like some mammals) might have survived.
 This may explain why mammals replaced giant reptiles after the impact.
 Tiny primitive mammals may have emerged from their dens, to find that their giant reptile competitors were mostly gone.